Montana-Media-Arts/webDesignFall2024/_docs/topic-07/08-audio/page-04.md

 The `<audio>` element takes a **source attribute** (`src=""`), which accepts a URL (relative or absolute) to a single audio file.

-As with video, it is always recommended you have at least two versions of an audio file, and should use the `<source>` element instead.
+As with video, it is always recommended to have at least two versions of an audio file and use the `<source>` element instead.

 ## Single-Source